Szymon-Czuszek/Superstore-Reporting/README.md

 **![Custom-Made Standard Macro](Workflow-Screens/StandardMacro.png)**

 ## 🖥️ Project "Superstore" - Analytic Application only.
-An [analytic app](ProjectSuperstore.yxwz) containing the user interface 🧰, spatial, reporting 🌍, macros, and other advanced functionalities.
+An [analytic app](ProjectSuperstore.yxwz) containing the user interface 🧰, spatial, reporting 🌍, macros 🧾, and other advanced functionalities.

 ## 🗃️ Workflow-Screens Folder
 The folder contains screens of the workflow, as is in the file.